Are you looking for well-built online templates for your business? Do you need shared files…

 Someka offers a Trading Journal Template which can be used by casual traders and also professional brokers as well.
 It is specifically designed to follow those steps which are mentioned above.

-It has a Raw Data section for you to enter your trades information manually or export it from the agency software of your choice and paste it.
+It has a Raw Data section for you to enter your trade information manually or export it from the agency software of your choice and paste it.
 Also, it has a Trade Log section in which the data from the Raw Data section is fed and analyzed for you.
 If you want to look at your daily, weekly or monthly transactions, Weekly & Monthly Dashboard provides you the ability to see the big picture of your trades.
 If you want to also look at the detailed metrics of your transactions, you can do that as well in this section!
-The All Trades Dashboard section shows you the net profit and loss you made from your trades (with your cumulative net profit or loss).
+The All Trades Dashboard section shows you the net profit and loss (with your cumulative net profit or loss).

 The template itself is highly customizable and offers some incredible visual graphs and charts for you to clearly look at your trades’ analyses.
 Unlike its online competitors, it works like a built-in tool in Excel; there is no need for installation of complicated software.
 And also, it is compatible with both Mac and Windows devices.